Cimzia (certolizumab pegol)

 Certolizumab pegol is a type of biologic therapy that can be used to treat certain adults with moderate-to-severe Crohn's disease (CD), one of the two main forms of inflammatory bowel disease.1,3 It is usually prescribed for people who have not experienced enough relief of their symptoms from the more common treatments for CD, such as immunosuppressants.

 Certolizumab pegol is sold in the United States under the brand name Cimzia.
-Patients take certolizumab pegol through an injection: usually, one injection every two weeks for the first four weeks of treatment.
+Patients take certolizumab pegol through an injection: usually, two injections every two weeks for the first four weeks of treatment.
 At that point, if the patient is responding to the treatment, then the following injections are given once every four weeks.
 In some cases the patient will be shown how to self-administer the injections, and in other cases the injections will be administered by a healthcare professional or by someone who the patient lives with and/or feels comfortable.

 How does certolizumab pegol work?